MohonSaha/event-management/README.md

-# Blood Donation Service

-Welcome to the Blood Donation Service!
-This application facilitates blood donation by connecting donors with those in need.
-Users can register, log in, search for donors, request blood donations, update donation statuses, and manage their profiles.
+# Event Management API

+The Event Management API is a RESTful service designed to facilitate the creation, management, and organization of events.
+Users can create, update, delete, and retrieve events, each associated with details such as name, date, time, location, and participants.
+The API ensures data integrity with features like time conflict prevention, secure data handling, and efficient management of large datasets.
+Additionally, it offers pagination and filtering to streamline the navigation and management of extensive event data.

 ## Live URL

-You can access the live version of the application [here](https://blood-donation-server-flax.vercel.app/).
+You can access the live version of the application [here](https://event-management-api-gilt.vercel.app/).

 ## Features

-1. **User Registration:** Users can register and create profiles, including details like name, email, blood type, location, and more.
-2. **User Login:** Registered users can log in securely to access their accounts.
-3. **Find Donors:** Users can search for donors based on various criteria such as blood type, location, name, and email.
+1. **Event Creation:**

-4. **Request Blood Donation:** Users can make requests for blood donations, providing details such as contact information, date of donation, hospital name, and reason.
+   - Users can create new events by providing details such as event name, date, start time, end time, location, and description.
-5. **Manage Donation Requests:** Donors can view and manage donation requests directed to them, including updating the status of requests.
-6. **View User Profile:** Users can view their own profiles, including details like name, email, blood type, location, and donation history.
-7. **Update User Profile:** Authenticated users can update their profile information, including bio, age, and other details.
-8. **Pagination and Filtering:** The application supports pagination and filtering of donor lists for easier navigation and search.
+   - The API ensures that each event is unique and properly structured.

+2. **Event Listing:**

+   - Users can retrieve a list of all events stored in the database.
+   - The API supports pagination, making it easy to navigate through large datasets of events.

+3. **Event Details:**

+   - Users can fetch the details of a specific event by its ID.
+   - This includes all relevant information like the event name, date, time, location, description, and the list of participants.

+4. **Event Updating:**

+   - Users can update existing events by specifying the event ID and providing the new details.
+   - This feature allows for changes to event attributes such as name, time, location, and participant list.

+5. **Event Deletion:**

+   - Users can delete an event by its ID.
+   - The API ensures that all associated data, such as participants, is handled correctly during the deletion process.

+6. **Add Participants:**

+   - Users can add participants to an event by providing a list of participant emails.
+   - The API manages the relationship between events and participants, ensuring proper data integrity.

+7. **Remove Participants:**

+   - Users can remove a specific participant from an event by specifying the event ID and participant ID.
+   - This feature allows for precise management of participant lists.

+8. **Time Conflict Prevention:**

+   - The API includes a feature to prevent scheduling conflicts.
+   - If an event is already scheduled at a specific location and time, the API will reject new events that overlap, ensuring no two events can occur simultaneously at the same location.

+9. **Efficient Data Handling:**

+   - The API is optimized for handling large datasets, including extensive lists of participants.
+   - This includes the implementation of efficient querying and data management techniques to ensure fast and reliable performance.

+10. **Pagination and Filtering:**
+    - To handle large amounts of event data, the API supports pagination and filtering.
+    - This allows users to retrieve and navigate through events efficiently, which is especially useful when dealing with a large number of events or participants.

 ## Technology Stack

 - **Programming Language:** TypeScript
 - **Web Framework:** Express.js
-- **Object Relational Mapping (ORM):** Prisma for PostgreSQL
+- **Object Relational Mapping (ORM):** Prisma for MySQL
-- **Authentication:** JWT (JSON Web Tokens)
-- **Other Dependencies:** bcrypt, cookie-parser, cors, dotenv, http-status, jsonwebtoken, zod
+- **Other Dependencies:** cookie-parser, cors, dotenv, http-status,

 # Setup Instructions